agentsea/agentd/docs/api/index.rst

 GET /info
 ^^^^^^^^^

-The info endpoint returns detailed information about the system where the agent is running.
+The ``/info`` endpoint returns detailed information about the system where the agent is running.

 **Request:**